 Samaritans branches have trained teams of volunteers, who can visit a school, college or youth group to give a talk to young people.

-Our talks can be about emotional health, the value of listening, coping strategies (including self-harm) or about Samaritans and the importance of accessing support and where it can be found.
+Our talks can be about emotional health, the value of listening, coping strategies or about Samaritans and the importance of accessing support and where it can be found.

 Our talks in schools

 In 2015, Samaritans volunteers visited over 600 schools and youth groups, talking to 40,000 young people.
-Our volunteers use a range of pre-prepared talks, lessons and workshops which are aimed at different age groups from primary upwards.
+Our volunteers use a range of pre-prepared talks, lessons and workshops which are aimed at young people from Year 9 upwards.
 These can be adapted to meet the needs of the school, college or youth group.
 The visit could be an information-giving talk to a large group, or interactive activities and can be delivered to smaller groups.

 I learned to always speak to someone.
 Don’t hold your feelings in.

 Why have a talk?

 - Create an understanding of emotional health and its impact on the wellbeing of young people

 - Raise awareness of the importance of emotional support and where it can be found

 - Encourage young people to consider the possibility of calling Samaritans if they are struggling to cope